'The Studio' and Seth Rogen have record-setting Emmys as Noah Wyle and 'The Pitt' get top drama wins

 The show opened with a sketch where “Saturday Night Live” stars Mikey Day, Bowen Yang and James Austin Johnson joined Bargatze, who played television inventor Philo T. Farnsworth opining on what the future of TV will be like.

-Bargatze-as-Farnsworth mentions that there will be a Black Entertainment Television.
+Bargatze-as-Farnsworth mentions that there will one day be a Black Entertainment Television.
 When asked if there will be a network for white people, he replied, “Why, CBS of course.”

 For more coverage of this year’s Emmy Awards, visit: https://apnews.com/hub/emmy-awards